asleepace/asleepace.com/src/content/blog/bun-elysia-react-ssr.md

 });
 ```

 Now our **React** code will be automatically bundled each time we start our server!
 You can verify this by checking if the `./public/index.js` file exists.
-Make sure that this file patch matches the `bootstrapScripts` option in our `./src/index.ts` file.
+Make sure that this file path matches the `bootstrapScripts` option in your `./src/index.ts` file.

 ```ts
 // Make sure the bootstrapScripts matches the output